nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 .. code:: bash

-    Enter a PASSWORD to encrypt your keyring: <YOUR PASSWORD HERE>
+    Enter a password to encrypt your keyring: <YOUR PASSWORD HERE>

 .. important::::